anupriyachaudhary/Augtera_assignment/README.md

 Time Complexity = O(n)

 - Question: Your program should scale with more CPUs, i.e., your program should run faster as more CPUs are available.
-- As we need to stream the file before calculating the unique word count, parallelize the wordcount logic will not improve file read time.
-Also, the word count calculation is happening in memory, this will be a fast operation and will not improve the overall running time as the context switching overhead will be more than the actual dictionary lookup.
+- As we need to stream the file before calculating the unique word count, parallelizing the wordcount logic will not improve file read time.
+Also, the word count calculation is happening in memory, this will be a fast operation and will not improve the overall run time as the context switching overhead will be more than the actual dictionary lookup.

 #### 2. Scrabble
 - Using an hash map for storing the values and doing look up is O(n^2) complexity.